itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 Alternative Step 1: Open the camera
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can also open the camera via the GUI and sent an instance to python.
+We can also open the camera via the GUI and make the new instance available for access from python.

 Therefore we select the **DummyGrabber** within the **Plugins-Browser** (GUI No. 6).
 We right-click and select 'newInstance'.

 .. figure:: images/openDummyGrabber1.png
     :scale: 70%

 The window with initialisation parameters of the plugIn opens.
-Select the tab **optinal parameters** and insert maxXSize = 800, maxYSize = 600, bpp == 8.
+Select the tab **optional parameters** and insert maxXSize = 800, maxYSize = 600, bpp == 8.

 .. figure:: images/openDummyGrabber2.png
     :scale: 70%

 Than check **Access instance with python** and type 'camera' into the field **variable name**.
 Press ok.
-Now you can proceed with step 2 but hence you already set the grabber parameters you can also proceed with step 4.
+Now you can proceed with step 2 but since you already set the grabber parameters you can also proceed with step 4.

 Apply a median-filter to a snap shot
 -----------------------------------------

-In the next step, we want to explain how to use itomFilters on the dataObject on the example of a median filter.
+In the next step, we want to explain how to use itomFilters on the dataObject using the example of a median filter.
-By the way we will use the iTOM script editor for the first time.
+Instead of executing single python commands from the console, we will now utilize the iTOM script editor for the first time.

-For this exampe, you will need the **mcppfilter-PlugIn** or **m++Filter-PlugIn** and the **DummyGrabber-PlugIn**.
+For this exampe, you will need the **mcppfilter-PlugIn** or the **m++Filter-PlugIn** and the **DummyGrabber-PlugIn**.

 Step 1: Open a script editor window
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^